-- any application table or sequence belonging to a table group in LOGGING state, - any schema containing at least one table or sequence belonging to a table group in LOGGING state. - emaj\protection\trg blocks the drop attempts of the emaj extension itself and the main emaj schema.
+- any application table or sequence belonging to a tables group in LOGGING state, - any primary key of a table belonging to a rollbackable tables group, - any schema containing at least one table or sequence belonging to a tables group in LOGGING state. - emaj\protection\trg blocks the drop attempts of the emaj extension itself and the main emaj schema.